 Encourage satisfied customers to leave positive reviews and detail their tour experiences.
 Not only will this add credibility to your listing, but it can also boost your rankings on the platform.

 Offer online bookings

-Google Things to Do often allows direct booking of activities, so make sure your booking system is compatible with Google’s platform to provide a seamless experience for your customers.
+Google Things to Do allows direct booking of activities, so make sure your booking system is compatible with Google’s platform to provide a seamless experience for your customers.
 This way, prospects can book activities on the spot, increasing the chances of immediate conversions.

 4. Introduce “Travel Like a Local” packages

 Today’s travelers are looking for authentic, enriching experiences.
 Simply “seeing” a destination isn’t enough anymore; they yearn to immerse themselves in the local culture and understand the essence of life abroad.
 For tour operators, this trend represents a golden opportunity.
 Instead of covering saturated tourist hubs like Paris, Tokyo, or San Francisco, shift the spotlight to less-popular but equally compelling locations.
 Our recommendation?
 Design your tours to immerse visitors in authentic experiences, from tasting traditional cuisines to participating in age-old traditions.

 5. Focus on business travelers

 Many of us travel the world for business, so why not combine that with some leisure exploration?
 More and more people are doing just that, extending their work-related trips to indulge in local experiences.
 While adding a few extra days to a business trip was once the norm, today’s travelers are extending their stays for weeks at a time, taking advantage of the convenience and cost-effectiveness.
 With the ubiquity and reliability of global technology, we see professionals spending even more time abroad, juggling work and exploration.
 This shift presents a golden opportunity for tour operators as they seek comprehensive, multi-day packages that require no planning on their part.